Policy Choice in Time Series by Empirical Welfare Maximization: Extensions and Discussion

 Define the outcome variables of the system \eqref{eq:three_equation} to be $\tilde{Y}_{t}=\left( \right)$.
-At the end of time $T-1$, the goal of the SP is minimizing (or maximizing) the expectation of some function of $\tilde{Y}_{T}$.
-For example, an objective function that balances the time $T$ output gap and inflation, $Y_{T}= |x_{T}|^2+|\pi_{T}-\pi_0|^2$, where the $\pi_0$ is the inflation target.
+At the end of time $T-1$, the goal of the planner is to minimize (or maximize) the expectation of some function of $\tilde{Y}_{T}$.
+For example, an objective function is the welfare cost that penalizes the time $T$ output gap and inflation, $Y_{T}= |x_{T}|^2+|\pi_{T}-\pi_0|^2$, where $\pi_0$ is the inflation target.